All Episodes

 You didn't?

-Yeah, there's the there's a New Hampshire primary.
+Yeah, there's a New Hampshire primary.

-There's the Hawkeye Cockyeye.
+There's the Hawkeye Caucy.

 And then there's the Rush Limbaugh primary.

-Mark Halperin on his Bloomberg TV show.
+It says here, Mark Halperin on his Bloomberg TV show.

 Soundbite details coming up.

-Great to have you, Rush Limbaugh behind the golden EIB microphone, America's real anchorman, America's truth detector and the Doctor of Democracy, meeting and surpassing all audience expectations every day.
+America's real anchorman, America's Truth Detector and the Doctor of Democracy, meeting and surpassing all audience expectations every day.

 And it's a thrill and a delight to have you here.